SlingMaster/LighthouseIOT/README.md

 Archik, wagging his tail contentedly, barked in response, as if confirming his master's words.
 Oleksandr Semenovych raised his glass again and, smiling, said:
 - To our projects, to our lighthouse, and to our wine!
 And, of course, to our memories.
 I hope that one day, Archik, you'll indeed become a real Junior programmer.

 With these words, they continued their work, creating new lines of code that might one day become the basis for revolutionary software.
-Meanwhile, at the lighthouse on the seashore, where the wind always blows and the air smells salty, their team – the wise keeper and his loyal dog – continued to create the future, never forgetting humor and the joy of life._
+Meanwhile, at the lighthouse on the seashore, where the wind always blows and the air smells salty, their team – the wise keeper and his loyal dog – continued to create the future, never forgetting humor and the joy of life.</i>

 ---